Professor & Assoc. Dean of Research

 - B.Sc., Microbiology/Pathology.
 University of Melbourne, Australia, 1975.

-- President and Chief Scientific Officer, Biolytx Pharmaceutical Corp (commercial development of an antibiotic based on CAP37 peptides for the treatment of severe Gram negative infections), 2005-2006.
+- Chief Scientific Officer, Biolytx Pharmaceutical Corp (commercial development of an antibiotic based on CAP37 peptides for the treatment of severe Gram negative infections), 2005-present.

 - Professor, Dept. of Pathology, 2009.